 resource for teachers to support authentic and meaningful learning

 for Indigenous students.
+The term 'Indigenous'

 What is Knowing Growing

-Knowing Growing Showing supports teachers to engage students in
+Knowing Growing Showing supports teachers to engage

-values, histories, world views and lived experiences.
+community values, histories, world views and lived experiences.

 The resource is aligned to the Australian Curriculum, and

 opportunities for extension.

-Growing Showing stages.
+Video: Introducing Knowing Growing Showing